-Are you considering a creative degree but aren’t sure about the career prospects?
-Do you wonder what it’s really like to work in the creative industries and what kind of jobs you could apply for after graduation?
-The creative sector can offer you an exciting and varied career, where often no day is the same and creative thinking is actively encouraged.
-And in a world where the multi-hyphenate is celebrated, employers within the creative sector are looking for multifaceted people who are innovative, imaginative and able to bring original ideas to the table.
-If this sounds like you, read on to find out why you should work in the creative sector...
+Are you considering a creative career?
+Do you wonder what it’s really like to work in the creative industries?
+This sector can offer you an exciting and varied career, where no day is the same and creative thinking is actively encouraged.
+Employers in the creative industries are looking for people with multifaceted skills, who are innovative, imaginative and have original ideas to bring the table.
+If this sounds like you, read on to find out more about the industry and discover the creative careers available to you...

 - Fine Artist

 - Designer (Graphics, Illustration, Fashion, Games, Animation, Interiors)

 - Writer (creative writing, poetry, nonfiction, scriptwriting, screen writing, marketing and communications)

 According to a report by the Department for Digital, Culture, Media & Sport, the creative sector is growing more than five times faster than the national economy and contributed more than £111bn to the UK economy in 2018.
 What’s more, a recent DCMS estimate suggests there were 4.2million total filled jobs in the DCMS sectors from October 2020 to September 2021.
 The sector with the most jobs filled in this period?
 The creative industries, at 2.3million.

 Finding work in a thriving industry can only be a good thing – this means more jobs, better opportunities for career progression and even higher salaries, as roles are in greater demand.
 If you were concerned about the career prospects for creative jobs, these kinds of statistics will hopefully put your mind at ease.